By Sgt. Michael J. MacLeod, 1st Brigade Combat Team, 82nd Airborne Division Public AffairsNovember 17, 2011

-Each drop of two Lifeliner CUBEs delivered well over gallons of water safely to the ground under dual, 100-foot-wide parachutes from over 1,000 feet, according to the project lead, John Mahon of the U.S. Army Natick Soldier Research, Development & Engineering Center of Natick, Mass.
+Each drop of two Lifeliner container-unitized bulk equipment, or CUBEs, delivered hundreds of gallons of water safely to the ground under dual, 100-foot-wide parachutes from over 1,000 feet, according to the project lead, John Mahon of the U.S. Army Natick Soldier Research, Development & Engineering Center of Natick, Mass.

 A third drop scheduled for the same day was scratched due to mechanical issues aboard the aircraft, said Mahon.